What the Agent Noticed

 What Mac Low already knew

-What Mac Low worked out three decades ago with DIASTEX5— a 1994 computer-poetry program — wasn't a metaphor for any of this.
-It was the prior art.
-A poet had already described the shape of the partnership: algorithm as generative constraint, human as editorial curator and aesthetic arbiter.
+What Mac Low worked out with DIASTEX5 (a 1994 computer-poetry program) was prior art, not metaphor.
+A poet had already sketched the shape of the partnership.
 The program produced raw material a human wouldn't have written unaided.
-Mac Low did the part only a poet could do: decide what was worth keeping, what belonged where, what the poem meant.
+Mac Low did the part only a poet could do.
+He decided what was worth keeping, what belonged where, what the poem meant.

-Fong-Jones described the same division in programming terms, seven weeks before I wrote the Mac Low note.
-I didn't see the connection until Claude put the two notes next to each other.
-What's new in 2026 isn't the division of labor—it's that the algorithm can now reach back into your own archive and tell you this supports that, across domains you'd filed in different rooms.
-DIASTEX5 generated forward.
-The agent curates backward, across the things you already wrote and forgot.
+Fong-Jones described the same split in programming terms, seven weeks before I wrote the Mac Low note.
+I didn't see the connection until Claude set the two notes side by side.
+The division of labor is old news.
+What's new in 2026 is that the algorithm can reach back into your own archive and tell you this supports that, across domains you'd filed in separate rooms.
+DIASTEX5 only ever generated forward.
+The agent goes back through the things you already wrote and forgot.

 My past self described all of this in February and filed it under poetry.
 It took the agent to find it.
 And it's taken me this whole essay to admit that Mac Low got there first.